ralph-hatoum/pr-bartering/README.md

 ### storage-testing
 Functions used to request proof of storage from other peers

+### datastructures
+All datastructures used declared in a single library to prevent circular dependencies

 ### utils
 General functions to perform operations such as printing lists or handling errors